sarken/frontend-docs-test/front-end-user-guide.md

 #### Roles

 Roles are generally used to describe elements that are tied to users with certain permissions.
-Since administrator and administrator-granted roles (e.g. tag wranglers, translators) have areas of the site that are only accessible to them and require extensive styling, they have their own zone and role stylesheets farther down the cascade.
-Styles for less complex roles (e.g. `.mod` or `.participant` for a challenge or collection) would go here.
+Since administrator and administrator-granted roles (e.g., tag wranglers) have areas of the site that are only accessible to them and require extensive styling, they have their own zone and role stylesheets farther down the cascade.
+Styles for less complex roles (e.g., `.mod` or `.participant` for a challenge or collection) would go here.

 ### Groups